tkrotoff/react-form-with-constraints/README.md

 - No dependency beside React (no Redux, MobX...)
 - No special component like `<TextField>`, just plain old `<input>` or whatever you like
 - Re-render only what's necessary
+- Support for [React Native](examples/ReactNative) with npm package `react-form-with-constraints-native`
 - ...

 ```JSX